MahmoudMetwalli/wasla/README.md

 ## Best Practices

 1. **Schema Validation**: Always define Pydantic models for important events
-2. **Idempotency**: Design handlers to safely process duplicate messages
-3. **Concurrency**: Set reasonable limits based on your workload
+2. **Concurrency**: Set reasonable limits based on your workload
-4. **Monitoring**: Check DLQ regularly for failed messages
+3. **Monitoring**: Check DLQ regularly for failed messages
-5. **Logging**: Use the built-in structured logger or integrate with your existing system
+4. **Logging**: Use the built-in structured logger or integrate with your existing system

 ## Troubleshooting